almoherg-coder/deep-learning-loan-status-/README.md

 - keras

 ## Models
-Sequential + Dense layers to build neural network
+This project uses a feed-forward neural network built with TensorFlow/Kera

 ## How to Run
 1. Clone the repository